-C1 and C2 set out the individual components of eligible capital and the separate deductions that should be made to arrive at capital resources.
+C1 and C2 set out first the individual components of eligible capital and secondly the separate deductions that should be made to arrive at qualifying capital.

 Components of eligible capital are:

 (1) Share capital

 Share capital must be fully paid (i.e. the firm is under no obligation to repay this capital unless and until the firm is wound up) and may include ordinary share capital or preference share capital (excluding preference shares redeemable by shareholders within two years).